AgentMC/Sao20/Translate/En/Part9.md

 But it was not Tiese and Ronye as individuals that Zeppos was jealous of.
 It was the very existence of Integrity Knights.
 Immortals whose Life was frozen, living for eternity ──

-For the emperor and senior nobility who were given the highest power a human may have and used to live a life full of luxury, there perhaps was nobody they could be more jealous of than the Highest Priest and the Integrity Knights overlooking the Human World from the top of white tower far higher than the Imperial Palace while enjoying their eternal lives, which they could never gain no matter how much desired.
+For the emperor and senior nobility who were given the highest power a human may have and used to live a life full of luxury, there perhaps was nobody they could be more jealous of than the Highest Priest and the Integrity Knights overlooking the Human World from the top of white tower far higher than the Imperial Palaces while enjoying their eternal lives, which they could never gain no matter how much desired.
 Moreover, because of the Taboo Index which forces submission to the Axiom Church, even emperor was not allowed to reveal antipathy.

 However, Integrity Knights suffered the Integrity Knights’ troubles.
 Ronye knew that since entering Cathedral.